foley-dev/arma3-blinkers/README.md

 [myCar, 4] call Foley_blinkers_fnc_applySetting;  // off
 ```

-In multiplayer, this will propagate to all clients.
+In multiplayer, this will propagate to all clients.\
+Before calling this function, ensure that the script has already been  initialized on all machines.

 ### Events